Community Finance Fellowship

 Is English proficiency a requirement?

-Yes, we are an English-speaking office so you must be able to converse comfortably in a professional office environment in both verbal and written form.
+Yes, we are an English-speaking team so you must be able to converse comfortably in a professional environment in both verbal and written form.
 However, we are looking for fellows who are also proficient in other languages and cultures, and we do not require fellows to have English as a first language.

 Do I need to have a car?

 No. We expect this second cohort to be primarily virtual.
 For those in San Diego, we expect to reopen our office in Old Town and would want you to be able to reliably get there—in whatever way works for you.